-Any Junior Class exhibitor may enter as an Open Class exhibitor providing the entry is made on or before the 1st Friday in August, at the fair office.
+Any Junior Class exhibitor may enter as an Open Class exhibitor provided that the exhibit registration is made on or before the 1st Friday in August, at the fair office.

-Each Junior Exhibitor must purchase an Open Class season pass at that time.
+Each Junior Class Exhibitor must purchase an Open Class season pass at that time.